SalomePlatform/sat/doc/src/usage_of_sat.rst

 Getting all the sources and compile everything is often a long process.
 The following use case has proven to be convenient for fast usage!
 It consists to get the application through a sat package containing the binaries, the sources and SAT.
-This allows using directly the application after the detar (the binary part).
+This allows using directly the application after the untar (the binary part).
 And later, if required, it is possible to add a module, or modify some source code and recompile only what was added or modified.

 .. code-block:: bash